 Graduates enjoy careers in any type of design, like branding, experience, and UX/UI.
 Some current alumni are working for notable companies such as:

 UF’s graphic design program is limited access, and you can officially apply before your junior year through a portfolio review.

 University of California, Los Angeles

 The University of California, Los Angeles is consistently ranked among the top-tier universities, and also the most applied-to school in the country!
 With more than 125 majors and 90 minors to choose from, UCLA literally has something for everyone.
-UCLA’s BA in design media arts uniquely focuses on experimentation, social outlook, and personal growth in its multidisciplinary program.
+UCLA’s BA in design media arts is a multidisciplinary program uniquely focused on:

-Through UCLA’s DMA program, you will take a dynamic combination of lecture and studio courses such as:
+Through UCLA’s DMA program, you will take a dynamic combination of lecture and studio graphic design courses such as:

 - Tangible Media, Word + Image